Griche414/acit2420-assignment3part1/README.md

 You can enhance the error checking in the `generate_index` script by including write permission checks with
 ```
 if [[ ! -w "$OUTPUT_DIR" ]]; then
-    echo "Error: No write permissions for $OUTPUT_DIR.
-Aborting." >&2
+    echo "Error: Write permissions for $OUTPUT_DIR is disabled." >&2
     exit 1
 fi
 ```